Nagarjunl/tech-talk-content/Javascript/introduction/variables.md

 # What is the purpose of `Variables`

-1. Store the value in memory
+1. Stores the value in memory
 2. Later reference it in some other place in the code

 ## Different Javascript `keywords` to declare variables